flipe-rodrigues/toso2021-reanalysis/README.md

 - Selects neurons according to the criteria specified in `toso2021_preface.m` & prints how many passed selection (**affects all subsequent scripts!**);

 ### toso2021_overallModulation.m
-- Plots normalized firing rate averaged across the population of recorded DLS neurons, aligned to different moments in the task and split by _I1_;
+- Plots normalized firing rate averaged across the population of recorded DLS neurons, aligned to different moments in the task and split by the specified contrast (_I1_ below);
 <img src="panels/overall_modulation_i1.svg" width="1000"/>

 - Same as above, but using _I2_ as contrast;